list-keys

-List keys associated with the current and child databases.
+List keys in the current database.

 Syntax